QAInsights/Remote-Distribution-Load-Testing-in-JMeter/README.md

 * Same version of JMeter in master and worker
 * Same version of Java in master and worker
 * Master should be able to ping worker, vice-versa
+* Master and Worker machines must be on the same sub-network.
+Here is the [calculator to check](https://www.meridianoutpost.com/resources/etools/network/two-ips-on-same-network.php).
 * Firewall should be open
 * Anti-virus might need to be turned off
 * Delete the unnessary network interfaces in Windows to avoid the network related issues